Wira-Kusuma/Money-generator/README.md

 ---

 > **Note:** This project is for educational and experimental purposes only.
-It does not represent real financial transactions or real money generation.
+It does not represent actual financial transactions or real money generation.